 Normal Balance: Debit

 Definition: This account is used to record the cost or value of damaged personal property held as operating materials and supplies that is more economical to repair than to dispose of.
-Federal agencies entities with immaterial amounts of operating materials and supplies held for repair may report these amounts in USSGL account 151100, "Operating Materials and Supplies Held for Use."
+Federal entities with immaterial amounts of operating materials and supplies held for repair may report these amounts in USSGL account 151100, "Operating Materials and Supplies Held for Use."
 This account does not close at year- end.